Infineon/wpcqi-optiga-trust-charge/README.md

 To set up the OPTIGA&trade; Trust Charge Evaluation Kit:

 Connect your computer to the Debugger Micro USB port on your XMC4700 RelaxKit.
-The On-board USB debug probe is used to program the board and provides Virtual COM Port support for logging purposes.
+The On-board USB debug probe is used to program the board.

+For logging purpose please connect additional USB cable to the X100 Connector on the board (an opposite side of the board).

 Ensure that the Shield2Go Security OPTIGA™ Trust Charge in Socket 1 of the Infineon MyIoT Adapter

 ## Establishing a serial connection for debugging

-To establish a serial connection between your host machine and your board

-Identify the USB serial port number for the connection to the board on your host computer.
-In Linux and macOS hosts, this will appear as a device in /dev/.
-On Windows, this device will appear as a COM device.
-Start a serial terminal and open a connection with the following settings:
-Baud rate: 115200
-Data: 8 bit
-Parity: None
-Stop bits: 1
-Flow control: None
-If you are using macOS or Linux, you can use screen.
-Run the following command:
-`screen /dev/tty.<your serial port> 115200`

-If you are using Windows, you will need to install a terminal program; e.g. Putty
+The Demo project creates an USB HID device which can be opened in a tool like Terra Term.

 ## Downloading the Code